EIPH confirmes 2 more deaths due to COVID-19 - Local News 8

 BANNOCK COUNTY, Idaho (KIFI/KIDK) - Eastern Idaho Public Health has confirmed two more deaths associated with COVID-19.

-Both individuals were males in their 70s.
-One was from Bonneville County and the other was from Madison County.
+Out of respect to their families, no additional details will be released.

+“We are saddened by these deaths and would like to express our heartfelt sympathies to their families during this difficult time," EIPH Director Geri Rackow said.

-This brings the total to 25 deaths in the health district.
-There are 17 reported deaths in Bonneville, 3 in Fremont, 2 in Jefferson, 2 in Madison and 1 in Custer.
+This brings the total to 27 deaths in the health district.
+There are 17 reported deaths in Bonneville, 3 in Fremont, 3 in Jefferson, 2 in Madison, 1 in Teton and 1 in Custer.

-Southeastern Idaho Public health has reported 17 deaths.
-There are 10 in Bingham, 5 in Bannock, 1 in Power and 1 in Bear Lake.
+Southeastern Idaho Public health has reported 18 total deaths.
+There are 10 in Bingham, 5 in Bannock, 1 in Power, 1 in Caribou and 1 in Bear Lake.

 State officials say deaths by age group breaks down as follows: